-Don Don Donki – 20 Food Items (and That Sweet Potato) From Japanese Discount Store Don Quijote.
-At Orchard Central 24/7
+Don Don Donki – 20 Food Items (and Sweet Potato) At That Japanese Discount Store, At Orchard Central 24/7

 Popular Japanese discount store Don Quijote, also known as Don Don Donki, has arrived in Singapore with a 2-storey outlet at Orchard Central.
-It will next open at 100AM Mall, Tanjong Pagar.
+It will next open at 100AM Mall, Tanjong Pagar on 14th June.

 Within basement 2 is a dining concept called Hokkaido Marche.